ajsteinmetz/ajsteinmetz.github.io/_posts/2024-10-16-graviton-detector.md

 \frac{d\sigma_\mathrm{photon}}{d\sigma_\mathrm{graviton}} \sim 10^{85},
 $$

 which is a rather astonishing reduction!
 To some extent, we should not be surprised.
 Every undergraduate physicist is taught that gravity is a much weaker force than any of the other fundamental interactions in nature.
 Regardless, seeing these ratios explicitly is sobering.
+For a more detailed analysis, I point the reader to:

+- Gross, D. J., and R. Jackiw.
+"Low-energy theorem for graviton scattering." _Physical Review_ **166.5** (1968): 1287.
+[10.1103/PhysRev.166.1287](https://doi.org/10.1103/PhysRev.166.1287)

 ## Electrogravitational conversion